usagitoneko97/klara/A4.Cfg/readme.md

 | :---:   |  :---:| :---: |:---: | :---: | :----:|
 | B1, B3  | B1   | B2| B2| B3 | B3

-In very brief explanation of inserting phi function in semi-pruned SSA form, the program will only insert the phi function for the variable in the globals set.
-For each variable in globals set, it will then use the information in Blocks set to identify the location for inserting the phi function.
-I.e., say variable `d` in globals need to insert phi function, it will then look at the blocks set, and identify that block **B3** has a definition of `d`, it will then insert phi function in Dominance frontier of B3, DF(B3).
+In very brief explanation of inserting φ-function in semi-pruned SSA form, the program will only insert the φ-function for the variable in the globals set.
+For each variable in globals set, it will then use the information in Blocks set to identify the location for inserting the φ-function.
+I.e., say variable `d` in globals need to insert φ-function, it will then look at the blocks set, and identify that block **B3** has a definition of `d`, it will then insert φ-function in Dominance frontier of B3, DF(B3).

 #### Pruned SSA
-To answer the question on why pruned SSA can further minimize the phi function required from semi-pruned SSA, consider examples below.
+To answer the question on why pruned SSA can further minimize the φ-function required from semi-pruned SSA, consider examples below.

 ![pruned_ssa_ex](resources/pruned_ssa_diff_ex.svg.png)

 In semi-pruned SSA, because of the `a` is being referenced in B2, so `a` will be a member of globals.
-The definition of `a` in block **B3** will force a phi function in block **B4**.
-But the phi function in block **B4** may be redundant since `a` does not being referenced in that block, nor does not liveout of the block.
-So pruned SSA will combine the information of liveout of the blocks to determine the insertion of phi function, which in this case, the phi function for `a` will not get inserted.
+The definition of `a` in block **B3** will force a φ-function in block **B4**.
+But the φ-function in block **B4** may be redundant since `a` does not being referenced in that block, nor does not liveout of the block.
+So pruned SSA will combine the information of liveout of the blocks to determine the insertion of φ-function, which in this case, the φ-function for `a` will not get inserted.

-The actual algorithm for inserting Phi function in pruned SSA form is more or less the same as semi-pruned.
-The only additional step is, a verification is required just before the phi function is inserted.
-Recall from above, just before the insertion of phi function in DF(B3), called DF3, a verification is needed to determine whether or not to insert the phi function, and it is represented below:
+The actual algorithm for inserting φ-function in pruned SSA form is more or less the same as semi-pruned.
+The only additional step is, a verification is required just before the φ-function is inserted.
+Recall from above, just before the insertion of φ-function in DF(B3), called DF3, a verification is needed to determine whether or not to insert the φ-function, and it is represented below:

-Say variable `a` is the phi function that needed to be inserted in block `B`, then
+Say variable `a` is the φ-function that needed to be inserted in block `B`, then

 `a` must be a member of Uevar(B) ∪ (Liveout(B) ∩ ~Varkill(B)), or